Bus driver arrested after parent claims he slammed door on her arm and drove off

 Moore said she thought was going to die and started punching the window of the door to get the driver to stop.

 Both parties called 911 and the St. Helena Parish Sheriff's Office cited the driver of the bus, Frank Robinson, with aggravated battery.
 He was booked into jail and has since bonded out.
-The mother, Techniguecious Moore, was cited for criminal damaged to property.
+The mother, Techniguecious Moore, was cited for criminal damage to property.

 "It's ridiculous to me that he's even still driving a bus," Moore said.
-"That's a danger to the children to be honest."
+"That's a danger to the children, to be honest."

 Trending News